ucsd-cse8b-w23/ucsd-cse8b-w23.github.io/_assignments/pa3.md

 ## Collaboration

 Different assignments in this course have different collaboration policies.
-On this assignment, you can collaborate with anyone in the course, but you must create your own memory diagrams and descriptions for answers.
+On this assignment, you can collaborate with anyone in the course, including sharing code.
 In your submission, give credit to all students and course staff who helped you with this assignment by noting their name and how you used their ideas or work.
 Note that using someone's work without giving credit to them is a violation of academic integrity.

 # Starter Code